Goreli/DKCPPDEV/README.md

 Earlier versions of the library are known to compile on non-Windows platforms such as Silicon Graphics, Solaris and Ubuntu.
 This repo does not contain any build artefacts used for those builds.

-Here is some interesting information on how to generate makefiles from Visual Studio Solution files: https://sourceforge.net/projects/vcproj2cmake/ (I haven't tried to use it yet).

-Should there be a need to set up a different build system refer individual readme.md files located in the source code directories.
+Should there be a need to set up a different build system (CMake?) refer individual readme.md files located in the source code directories.
 These files contain detail that can be used for the build configuration purposes.
+Also, here is some interesting information on how to generate makefiles from Visual Studio Solution files: https://sourceforge.net/projects/vcproj2cmake/ (I haven't tried to use it yet).